kubeflow/community/proposals/1026-kubeflow-agentic-platform/contracts.md

 ## 5. Skills and untrusted content

-Each stable Skill entry MUST include its `SKILL.md` URI, complete frontmatter, every supporting file, and each file's raw-byte SHA-256 digest and byte size.
-Skill identity is the originating server plus URI.
+The first profile supports immutable, read-only Skills.
+Each Skill entry MUST include its `SKILL.md` URI, complete frontmatter, originating server, raw-byte SHA-256 digest, and byte size.
 A Skill name or URI scheme alone is not enough to identify it.

 Kubeflow metadata MAY be carried in Agent Skills `metadata` frontmatter, but it MUST NOT redefine the Skills protocol.
-OCI packaging for Kagent is a separate artifact whose digest is pinned in the profile lock.
+OCI packaging, signatures, attestations, and executable Skill sandboxing belong to a later supply-chain profile.

 Skills, logs, events, model cards, datasets, traces, and other retrieved content are untrusted.
 They MUST NOT grant authorization, contain credentials, bypass confirmation, or change server policy.
-Executable Skill content requires explicit filesystem, secret, resource, and network-egress limits.
+Executable Skills are outside the first profile.

 ## 6. Identity and authorization